The Most In-Demand Careers in Ireland

 In-Demand Engineering Careers

-Want an innovative career that shapes the future?
+Want a career that shapes the future?
 Ireland’s reputation for engineering continues to grow alongside its technology sector.
-Civil, structural and electrical engineers are in especially high demand.
+Civil, structural, and electrical engineers are in especially high demand.

-Check out our course recommendations that can prepare you for engineering career opportunities in Ireland:
+These courses can prepare you for an engineering career in Ireland:

 University of College Cork – Master of Engineering Science – Engineering – Mechanical Engineering